-Poems in the Waiting Room (NZ) is a Dunedin based arts in health charity.
+Poems in the Waiting Room (NZ) was a Dunedin based arts in health charity.

-The poetry cards, A4 sized three-fold cards, feature between eight and ten poems.
-New editions of the cards are printed and distributed every season.
-Poems include those from contemporary poets (especially New Zealand writers), older poems, a haiku, and poems for children.
-They are selected for readers’ enjoyment and are in no way a vehicle for delivering any social/health messages.
-The cards may be read and left on site or taken away for sharing or further reading.
+The poetry cards, A4 sized three-fold cards, featured between eight and ten poems.
+New editions of the cards were printed and distributed every season.
+Poems included those from contemporary poets (especially New Zealand writers), older poems, a haiku, and poems for children.
+They were selected for readers’ enjoyment and were in no way a vehicle for delivering any social/health messages.
+The cards were available for reading and leaving on site or taken away for sharing or further reading.

 The original print run of 500 cards in 2008 was limited to Dunedin medical practices.
-Over the years the print run has gradually increased as we’ve spread out from Dunedin.
-We currently print 8000 cards every season and distribute them throughout New Zealand.
+Over the years the print run gradually increased as we spread out from Dunedin.
+Prior to COVID we were printing 8000 cards every season and distributing them throughout New Zealand.

-Each seasonal edition is also transcribed into braille and distributed as booklets to members of our sight impaired community.
+Each seasonal edition was also transcribed into braille and distributed as booklets to members of our sight impaired community.

-PitWR(NZ) relies solely on donations and successful applications to trusts/companies to fund its two costs – postage and printing.
+PitWR(NZ) relied solely on donations and successful applications to trusts/companies to fund its two costs – postage and printing.